kwamentw/RentPayment/README.md

 ## Purpose

-This is a contract i designed just to illustrate the power of smart contracts in our daily lives.
+This contract was first designed just to illustrate the power of smart contracts in our daily lives to some of my Elders.

 ## Usage